pallets/jinja/docs/intro.rst

 The key-features are...

 -   ... **configurable syntax**.
-If you are generating LaTeX or other formats with Jinja you can change the delimiters to something that integrates better into the LaTeX markup.
+If you are generating LaTeX or other formats with Jinja2 you can change the delimiters to something that integrates better into the LaTeX markup.

 -   ... **fast**.
 While performance is not the primarily target of Jinja2 it's